Arihant25/Arihant25/README.md

 # Hello World! <img src="https://media.tenor.com/images/45eacfe032ce44bd49ab05d99b4bae86/tenor.gif" width="30" height="30"/>

 I'm Arihant, a student from India.
 I like to code and to learn new things.
-I also compose music, play the piano and harmoinca, and enjoy playing various sports and video games.
+I also compose music, play the piano and harmonica, and enjoy playing various sports and video games.
 I occasionally write articles on Medium too.

 <hr>
 <p align="center" style="font-size: 25px;">I aspire to create great things with the power of code.</p>